AlexandreDecan/sismic/docs/evaluation.rst

 In Sismic, these pieces of code can be evaluated and executed by :py:class:`~sismic.evaluator.Evaluator` instances.

 The documentation below explains how an evaluator is organized and what does the default built-in Python evaluator.
-You could skip this part of the documentation if you are not interesting in tuning existing evaluators or in creating new evaluators.
+You could skip this part of the documentation if you are not interested to tune existing evaluators or to create new ones.

 Code evaluator